jakepronger/Office-Installer-Tool/README.md

 TempInstall - Contains temporary files of a download and install of office that gets deleted before and after a setup.
 Setup - The application that allows all this to occur.

+## How to use:
+Download from the releases tab.
+Extract the zip file.
+Open the folder you extracted and run Installer.bat
+It will ask for admin perms.
+Use the tool to do all sorts of stuff.

 ## What this tool offers:
 Ability to download and install office.